Email FacebookTwitterMenu burgerClose thin

 Naming a Minor as an IRA Beneficiary

-Naming your minor child or grandchild as an IRA beneficiary was historically an excellent estate planning strategy.
-In the past, this move permitted minor beneficiaries to stretch required minimum distributions (RMDs) over the remainder of their life expectancies.
-Because their life expectancies would be many years longer than their parents or grandparents, the money would have potentially decades longer to grow.
+In the past, this move permitted minor beneficiaries to stretch required minimum distributions (RMDs) over their life expectancies.
+Because their life expectancies are much longer than those of their parents or grandparents, the money can have decades longer to grow.

 There are also tax considerations if you pass an IRA to a minor beneficiary.
-An IRA will be taxed as income when money is withdrawn.
-The exception is a Roth IRA, which the beneficiary can withdraw from tax-free right away, as long as at least five years have passed since you opened the account.
+An IRA is taxed as income when funds are withdrawn.

 IRA Requirements for Minor Beneficiaries